TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

 .. deprecated:: 11.3
    This option was removed with version 11.3.
 The only possible value has been 'normal'.
 This behaviour stays unchanged.
-When this option has been set in your :file:`LocalConfiguration.php` or :file:`AdditionalConfiguration.php` files, they are automatically removed when accessing the admin tool or system maintenance area.
+When this option has been set in your :file:`config/system/settings.php` or :file:`config/system/additional.php` files, they are automatically removed when accessing the admin tool or system maintenance area.

 .. index::